LoBE-GS: Load-Balanced and Efficient 3D Gaussian Splatting for Large-Scale Scene Reconstruction: Abstract

 \section{Abstract}

 3D Gaussian Splatting (3DGS) has established itself as an efficient representation for real-time, high-fidelity 3D scene reconstruction.
 However, scaling 3DGS to large and unbounded scenes such as city blocks remains difficult.
-Existing divide-and-conquer methods alleviate memory pressure by partitioning the scene into blocks, but introduce new bottlenecks: (i) partitions suffer from severe load imbalance since uniform or heuristic splits do not reflect actual computational demands, and (ii) coarse-to-fine pipelines fail to exploit the coarse stage efficiently, often reloading the entire model and incurring high overhead.
-In this work, we introduce {\modelAbbrev}, a novel \emph{\textbf{Lo}ad-\textbf{B}alanced and \textbf{E}fficient} 3D Gaussian Splatting framework, that re-engineers the large-scale 3DGS pipeline. {\modelAbbrev} introduces a depth-aware partitioning method that reduces preprocessing from hours to minutes, an optimization-based strategy that balances visible Gaussians—a strong proxy for computational load—across blocks, and two lightweight techniques, visibility cropping and selective densification, to further reduce training cost.
+Existing divide-and-conquer methods alleviate memory pressure by partitioning the scene into blocks and training on multiple, non-communicating GPUs, but introduce new bottlenecks: (i) partitions suffer from severe load imbalance since uniform or heuristic splits do not reflect actual computational demands, and (ii) coarse-to-fine pipelines fail to exploit the coarse stage efficiently, often reloading the entire model and incurring high overhead.
+In this work, we introduce {\modelAbbrev}, a novel \emph{\textbf{Lo}ad-\textbf{B}alanced and \textbf{E}fficient} 3D Gaussian Splatting framework, that re-engineers the large-scale 3DGS pipeline.
+Specifically, {\modelAbbrev} introduces a load-balanced KD-tree scene partitioning scheme with optimized cutlines that balance per-block camera counts.
+To accelerate preprocessing, it employs depth-based back-projection for fast camera assignment, reducing processing time from hours to minutes.
+It further reduces training cost through two lightweight techniques: visibility cropping and selective densification.
 Evaluations on large-scale urban and outdoor datasets show that {\modelAbbrev} consistently achieves up to $2\times$ faster end-to-end training time than state-of-the-art baselines, while maintaining reconstruction quality and enabling scalability to scenes infeasible with vanilla 3DGS.